 Independent review of the provision of CAMHS

-An Independent Review of the provision of Child and Adolescent Mental Health Services in the State was commenced by the Inspector of Mental Health Services.
-In January 2023, the Inspector, Dr. Susan Finnerty, published an interim report having completed her reviews in 5 out of the 9 Community Healthcare Organisations.
-Her decision to issue the report before all reviews had been completed was due to severe concerns and consequent risks for some patients that were found across 5 of the 9 Community Healthcare CAMHS reviewed.
+Upon the publication of The Maskey Report, concerns were expressed about whether similar concerns and risks existed in CAMHS in other parts of the country.
+The Inspector of Mental Health Services commenced an independent review of the provision of child and adolescent mental health services in the state.
+In January 2023, the Inspector, Dr. Susan Finnerty, published an interim report, having completed her reviews in 5 out of the 9 Community Healthcare Organisations.
+Her decision to issue the report before all reviews were completed was due to severe concerns and consequent risks for some patients across 5 of the 9 Community Healthcare CAMHS reviewed.

 Final Report

-The Mental Health Commission has today published the report of the Inspector of Mental Health Services on her Independent Review of the provision of Child and Adolescent Mental Health Services in the State.
-This follows the Interim Report which had been published in January of this year.
+Report of the Independent Review of Child and Adolescent Mental Health Services (CAMHS) provision IN THE State by the Inspector of Mental Health Services.
+Today, the Mental Health Commission published the Inspector of Mental Health Services report on her Independent Review of the Provision of Child and Adolescent Mental Health Services in the State.
+This follows the Interim Report published in January of this year.

-The report also found that there was too much reliance on the Consultant Psychiatrist, a new model is required.
-Some teams had no consultant psychiatrists which resulted in work being covered by locums.
-This adversely affected continuity in care.
+One child was left in A&E for 4 days, waiting to be seen by CAMHS.
+The report also found that there was too much reliance on the Consultant Psychiatrist; a new model is required.
+Some teams had no consultant psychiatrists, which resulted in work being covered by locums, adversely affecting the continuity of care.

+The report of the Inspector made 49 recommendations in total.
 Speaking on RTE Radio One’s Drivetime, Keith Rolls, Partner at Coleman Legal LLP, told Barry Lenehan that the report did not go far enough.
 He highlighted that the issue of polypharmacy had not been addressed at all.

 Prescription and management of medication